-Apparently a quick fix to the fallout from the COVID-19 health crisis is only in our dreams.
-The impact it’s having on our lives and the economy is bigger than we first imagined.
+What do I mean by the tension and the squeeze?
+Apparently a quick fix to the fallout from the COVID-19 health crisis was only in our dreams.
+The impact it has had on our lives and the economy is bigger than we first imagined.
 We need lots of things right now, at work and at home, but the short list is: emotional and physical endurance, check-in and connection, compassion, clarity, sound strategies.
 And we need each other, because the new normal on the horizon remains uncertain.

 Some quick strategies for your game plan...